ivelin1936/Ivelin-Dimitrov-employees/README.md

 # Assignment Guide

 This is a small object-oriented project - console application.
-Reading data from text file 'employees.txt', which is placed in resource package ```TeamLongestPeriod/src/resources/```.
+Reading data from text file ```employees.txt```, which is placed in resource package ```TeamLongestPeriod/src/resources/```.
 Calculates longest overlap and printing the team (couple of employees), which has longest total overlap under joined projects.

 ## Getting Started
 ### Application is supposed to be run using an IDE